 - STAMP is located in New York’s Low-Cost Hydropower Zone, a 30-mile zone from Niagara Falls providing significant annual savings to large-scale users.
-Rates for 100% renewable and reliable hydropower at $0.035/KWH Delivered are available.
+Rates for 100% renewable and reliable hydropower at approximately $0.035/KWH delivered are available.

 - STAMP is located along redundant, dual 345 KV electric transmission system, with an independent 115 KV distribution line on site and the capacity to deliver 500+ megawatts of lost-cost power on additional 115 KV feeders based on project specifications.

 - STAMP is located along abundant utility corridors, including National Fuel Gas’ Empire Pipeline, a 24” natural gas transmission line.

 - Redundant, high-capacity water lines are under construction and pull from the Great Lakes watershed, home to 7% of the world’s fresh water.
 1 MGD capacity is available as of 2021, and solutions for up to 12 MGD are available.

 - STAMP is located on 1,250 acres of land zoned, permitted, and developed for technology manufacturing, including semiconductor manufacturing, renewable energy manufacturing and other advanced manufacturing industries in the town of Alabama and Genesee County.

 - STAMP is located at two major state highways – New York State Routes 63 and 77 – that provide direct access to Interstate 90 (4 miles).

 - STAMP is located in Foreign Trade Zone #284 enabling businesses to secure beneficial returns on raw and finished products.
 STAMP is less than 30 miles to the U.S.-Canadian border.